top of page

 "Amazing piece of music Manish Vyas ji!
 Thank you for this!"
 Saravan, India

-"Beautiful, celebrative and powerful."
+"Beautiful, celebrative and powerful, such soothing compositions."
 Lisa, Spain

 “O God, if I worship You out of fear of Hell,